electricimp/reference/hardware/LIS3DH/README.md

 ## All Class Methods

 #### getDeviceId()
-Returns the 1-byte device ID of the sensor (from the WHO_AM_Iregister).
+Returns the 1-byte device ID of the sensor (from the WHO_AM_I register).

 ```Squirrel
 server.log(format("Device ID: 0x%02X", accel.getDeviceId()));